Example of a Simple Will

 11 Fig Tree Dr, Mount Vernon, VA

-Now that you’ve seen what a basic will looks like, let’s learn what each part means.
+Now that you’ve seen what a simple will looks like, let’s learn what each part means.

 Article II.
 I direct that all my debts and funeral expenses be paid as soon after my death as may be convenient.

+The first instruction deals with debts.
 The law dictates that all your debts must be settled prior to distributing any assets under your will.
+Article II acknowledges this requirement.

-Article III gives George’s Mount Vernon property to Martha and is an example of a specific gift to an individual.
-A specific gift is one that matches to a specific asset.
-If Martha is alive when George passes, Martha is entitled to that specific Mount Vernon property.
-The Executor has to give her that property and can’t substitute it with any other.
+Article IV is an example of a specific gift, which is a gift that matches to a specific asset owned by the Willmaker.
+If George's wife Martha is alive when George passes, Martha is entitled to that specific Mount Vernon property.
+The Willmaker's representative, the Executor, has to give her that property and can’t substitute it with any other.

-Article IV.
-If my wife does not survive me, I give to my son John Parke Custis the sum of ten thousand dollars ($10,000).
+Article V. If my wife does not survive me, I give to my son John Parke Custis the sum of ten thousand dollars ($10,000).

-This fourth article giving $10,000 to George’s son, John, is an example of a general gift to an individual.
+Article V giving $10,000 to George’s son, John, is an example of a general gift.
 A general gift is one where the form of asset is substitutable.
 One hundred $100 bills are fundamentally no different than five hundred $20 bills.

 When an estate’s assets are distributed, specific gifts like the Mount Vernon property to Martha rank first.
 Next in line are people like John who are getting general gifts.
 Last are the recipients of the residuary of the estate.